 Most VPN reviews masquerade speed tests or how long it takes to upload and download files as helpful advice.
 But in the real sense, the downloading speed of a VPN or its ability to unblock geo-restrictions shouldn’t be all you need to look for in a VPN to select the best VPN for your needs.

 In our VPN reviews, we took a considerable amount of time to test each VPN.
 We did not just check to see how fast they are or their ability to unblock geo-restrictions but also to see if they fared well in terms of security, privacy, the VPN provider location, customer service, pricing, and money-back guarantee.

 We also checked if these VPNs have a good user interface, a good number of reliable servers, zero-logs, various supported platforms and if they offer multiple simultaneous connections to select the outstanding ones.
 Then we compared the VPNs that passed my rigorous testing with the reviews and feedbacks of other users to give you the list of the VPNs that you can rely on.

-Take a look on our VPN testing process
+Take a look at our VPN testing process